wp-plugins/amazon-post-purchase/readme.txt

 *PLEASE NOTE:* If you DO NOT add your own custom Associate ID, you WILL NOT get credit for any purchases made from your product posts.
 By default, this plugin uses our Affiliate Account ID -- so until you input your Affiliate Account ID, all referral $$ will go to us.
 (If you're wishing to make a donation - there are easier ways to do it :) You have been warned!

 == Installation ==
+1. Upload the *amazon-post-purchase* folder (inside the zip file) to your */wp-content/plugins/* directory
+2. Activate the plugin through the 'Plugins' menu in WordPress

-After you install the plugin, you need to configure the Widget.
-First, drag the "AmazonPostPurchase" widget to the appropriate side-bar container.
-Where prompted, set the "Title" to be used for the widget, your "Amazon Affiliate ID", and the "Custom Field Name" you will use in your posts.
+After you have installed the plugin and loaded the widget into your side-bar, you will need to configure it.

+Drag the "AmazonPostPurchase" widget to the appropriate side-bar container.
+Where prompted, set the following fields:

+* "Title" - this will be the title displayed above the widget in the side-bar.
+You can make this simple text, like "You Might Also Like", or the title can dynamically include the product's author, director, publisher or manufacturer by using the keyword *#_AUTHORNAME_#*, like this: "More by #_AUTHORNAME_#".

+* "Amazon Affiliate ID" - this should be _your_ Affiliate ID.
+If you do not set this field, all referral $$ from Amazon will go to us.

+* "Custom Field Name" - this is the 'name' you will use when you create a custom field in your post.
+By default this value is set to 'ASIN'.

 No additional adjustments are needed unless you want to configure your own CSS styles.
-Styles are further explained below.

 *WARNING: If you do not add your Amazon Affiliate ID, you will NOT get credit for purchases made using this Plugin.*

-**Adding products is a simple process.**
+== Usage ==

-To Add a product to an existing post:
+Once installed, adding a product to your post is a simple process:

 *  Go into the full edit mode for the post (Post/Edit then select the post).
-*  Under the Custom Fields, click on the link 'Enter New' (after you've created the first custom field, you will be able to select it from the drop-down list).
+*  Under the Custom Fields, click on the link 'Enter New' (after you've done this the first time, you will simply select the value from the drop-down list).
 *  Input the value you set in the widget "Custom Field Name" in the "Name" field.  (we recommend the word "ASIN").
 *  Input the ASIN for the product you want displayed in the "Value" field.
 *  Save or Publish the post.

 **Yes -- it's that easy!**

 == Frequently Asked Questions ==